ibm-cloud-docs/vmwaresolutions/archiref/cr-byo/cr-byo-overview.md

 # Cyber recovery with Bring Your Own appliances
 {: #cr-byo-overview}

 Cyber recovery is one of five functions that are described in the [NIST Cybersecurity framework](https://www.nist.gov/cyberframework){: external}.
-It is defined as the development and implementation of appropriate activities to maintain plans for resilience and to restore any capabilities or services that are impaired due to a cyber-security incident.
+It is defined as the development and implementation of appropriate activities to maintain plans for resilience and to restore any capabilities or services that are impaired due to a cybersecurity incident.
 The other four functions are identify, protect, detect, and respond.

 This documentation describes a high-level architecture that can be used to assist with your custom cyber-recovery requirements.
 The solution architecture uses a {{site.data.keyword.vmwaresolutions_full}} vCenter Server®, and your choice of bring your own data mover with immutable data storage.

-This solution is suitable for clients who want to extend their own existing backup solution with an isolated recovery environment while minimizing costs.
+This solution is suitable if you want to extend your own backup solution with an isolated recovery environment while you minimize costs.

 ![Architecture diagram](../../images/cr-byo-ire.svg "Architecture diagram"){: caption="Figure 1.
 Architecture for cyber-recovery isolated environment with bring your own data mover and immutable repository" caption-side="bottom"}